9.3.1 Customizing Data Plot Colors

 When Format of columns is set to Color in the project, the option to Create Color List from Column shows under the Custom menu of the Color Chooser.

 - Select a color format column under Create Color List from Column.
 The color in the column will be added into the Custom color and the Save as Increment List dialog opens.

 - Give the color list a name and click OK.

 Working with Color Increment Lists and Palettes

 Using a Saved Increment List

-A non-continuous group of colors -- whether custom or built-in -- comprises an Increment List.
-You can load that list from any of the three Color Chooser tabs.
-Note that not all plots will display all three tabs -- Single, By Points or By Plots.
+You can load a saved list from any of the three Color Chooser tabs - Single, By Points or By Plots (note that not all plots will display all three tabs).

 - Single: Click the list control (downward pointing arrow) to the right of More Colors.

 - Choose a color list and click one of the available color wells.

 - By Points: Click the list control beside Color List.